MarkParinov/Calculator/README.md

 # Golang calculator

-The following file contains functions and data structures used for math expressions evaluation.
+The 'main.go' contains functions and data structures used for math expressions evaluation.
 The functions are capable of parsing any mathematical expression to postfix polish notation and then calculating the result.

 # Usage